aditiiiii11/DecodeLabs-Internship/README.md

 This repository contains the projects completed during the DecodeLabs UI/UX Design Industrial Training Program.

-## Week 1 – The Empathy Map

-### Problem Statement

-A fitness startup wanted to launch an app for busy office professionals who struggle to find time for exercise.

-### Objectives

-* Define the target audience
-* Create User Personas
-* Build an Empathy Map
-* Understand user needs, goals, and frustrations

-### Deliverables

-* User Persona
-* Empathy Map

-### Tools Used

-* Canva

----

 ## Week 2 – The Blueprint (Wireframing)

 ### Problem Statement